Online Resource Allocation via Static Bundle Pricing: Online Network Routing: The Proof of Theorem

 All copies are sampled independently of each other.
 Once the menu is fixed, when a buyer of type $(s,t)$ purchases a copy of $B_{s,t}$, they receive the pre-sampled path associated with that copy.

-This completes the definition of the menu and routing policy in the graph setting.
+This completes the definition of the menu and the routing in the online network routing setting.

-\paragraph{Load Analysis.} We now show that the expected load induced by this construction satisfies the same kind of bound as in \Cref{lem:L(e)}, yielding Property~2 for graphs.
+\paragraph{Edge Load.} We now show that the expected load induced by this construction satisfies the same kind of bound as in Lemma~\ref{lem:L(e)}, yielding Property~2 for the load of network edges.

-For a fixed type $(s,t)$ and edge $e$, let $L_{s,t}(e)$ denote the total load on edge $e$ due to buyers of type $(s,t)$ under the (unconstrained) execution of the menu.
+For a fixed type $(s,t)$ and edge $e$, let $L_{s,t}(e)$ denote the total load on edge $e$ due to buyers of type $(s,t)$ under the (unconstrained) execution of online algorithm with the path allocation menu defined above.
 Let $P_{s,t}^e \subseteq \mathcal{P}_{s,t}$ be the set of $s$-$t$ paths that use edge $e$.
-The following lemma is proved using a similar logic as in the single-minded case.
-A formal proof of the lemma is deferred to the \Cref{sec:graphload}.
+The following lemma can proved similarly to Lemma~\ref{lem:L(e)} (the proof is deferred to Appendix \ref{sec:graphload}).